materialsforhealthlab/biomed4point0/opportunities.md

 #### Postdoctoral Research Positions

-* Check back soon for upcoming opportunities to join the team
+* Watch this space - check back soon for upcoming opportunities to join the team

 #### PhD Studentships